The 10 Best Employee Happiness Questions

 If you’re still sitting on the fence about whether to put the time into sending out an employee happiness survey, research by Salesforce discovered that employees who feel their voice is heard in the workplace are four times more likely to feel empowered and do their best work.

 Employee surveys matter – and if you take your company culture seriously, they are the gold dust you need to keep helping you to improve.
-After all, as we always say at Liberty Mind, company culture is a journey.
+After all, as I always say, company culture is a journey.

 Aside from just doing an employee survey, it’s also important to get the questions right.
 Because let’s face it, your team aren’t just going to come right out and tell you what you’re doing wrong!